AI & Computer Vision

 Exploring Edge-Ready Object Detection with YOLON & YOLOL

-Over the past few months I’ve delved deep into real-world object detection using the ultralytics YOLO family, particularly two lightweight versions: YOLON (YOLO Weight Version Nano) and YOLOL (YOLO Weight Version Light).
+Over the past few months, I explored real-world object detection using the Ultralytics YOLO family, especially two lightweight versions, YOLON, YOLO Weight Version Nano, and YOLOL, YOLO Weight Version Light.

 Why Lightweight Models?